Freelancer-Protocol/docs/hiring2.md

 grand_parent: Index

 nav_order: 2
-title: What if I'm not happy with the deliverable
+title: What if I'm not happy with the deliverable?
 ---

 ### Do I get a refund if I'm not happy with the deliverable?